 Our goal is to provide an initial response to each complaint within three working days.
 If you haven’t heard from us after three days, you should contact the Bylaw Compliance Services staff to ensure the complaint has been properly received.
 Bylaw Compliance staff work part-time which may add a day or two to response times.

 The first thing Town staff do in a bylaw complaint is try to achieve voluntary compliance – to get the individual concerned to comply with the bylaw without the Town needing to take enforcement measures.
 Sometimes an individual might not be aware of the bylaw and what is required, or they might not have interpreted it correctly.
 This is why we find that education is our best bylaw compliance tool.
 Sometimes, voluntary compliance might result in an individual making a request to Council for an exemption, change or variance to a bylaw.
 In situations where voluntary compliance is not achieved, the next step is that the Town’s Bylaw Officer will use an enforcement tool to gain compliance.
 This can includes written warnings, municipal tickets, orders, administrative sanctions, prosecutions and court injunctions.
-Fees and fines are provided in the Ticket Information Utilization Bylaw (you can find it on the Bylaws page of our website.)
+Fees and fines are provided in the Streets and Traffic Bylaw and the Ticket Information Utilization Bylaw (you can find them on the Bylaws page of our website.)

 In general terms, we try to resolve most situations within one month of receipt of the complaint.
 The actual time required will vary depending on the nature and circumstances of the complaint.
 The number of complaints received, co-operation of the property owner or person found in violation of a bylaw, the specifics of the bylaw contravention and the process required to gain compliance will all affect the length of an investigation and resolution.